FCC-Redmond/website-client/README.md

-# ALL PARTICIPANTS MUST ABIDE BY THIS CODE OF CONDUCT
+# ALL PARTICIPANTS MUST AGREE TO AND ABIDE BY THIS CODE OF CONDUCT

 A. You must be a valid member of the Free Code Camp Redmond, WA Community.